TimCares/MasterThesis/docs/thesis/experiments/transformer_shre.typ

 as used in Transformer layers, and added an additional LayerNorm and linear layer on top of it (see @transformer_shre_architecture).
-Replacing this with a single Transformer layer means we still have the 2-layer MLP network, but now also add a ,ulti-head self-attention layer before it.
+Replacing this with a single Transformer layer means we still have the 2-layer MLP network, but now also add a ,multi-head self-attention layer before it.
 Since we are still predicting a probability distribution over the ImageNet classes
 (the one returned by the teacher), which can be seen as a type of classification task, we still need a classification head on top of the Transformer layer to output logits for the 1000 classes.
 Fittingly, this is